Overview and requirements

 Standard installation: RHEL, CentOS, Debian, and Ubuntu

-Puppet provides PuppetDB packages and a module which simplify the setup of its SSL certificates and init scripts.
-The packages are available for the following operating systems:
+Puppet provides PuppetDB packages for the following operating systems:

 • SuSE Enterprise Linux 12, 15